 Certainly there are edge cases where this sort of occlusion issue makes the Windows VR controllers sub-par compared to tracking systems with external sensors, but in practice they actually hold up quite well.

 When it comes to Beat Saber, the game is nearly a worst-case scenario for the Windows VR controllers.
 Users move their hands quickly, constantly, and often outside of the field of view of the tracking cameras, frequently crossing arms and causing additional occlusion.
 When I set out to see how the Windows VR controller tracking held up in Beat Saber, I expected they might be ok for lower difficulties, but never thought they’d cut it for Expert, the most difficult setting on the game.
-After using a Lenovo Explorer with Windows motion controllers to beat the game’s hardest song (Balearic Pumping) on Expert, I was pleasantly surprised:
+After using a Lenovo Explorer [Amazon] with Windows motion controllers to beat the game’s hardest song (Balearic Pumping) on Expert, I was pleasantly surprised:

 To be clear, I was playing the song here exactly as I would have with other controllers, overhead arm flails and all.
 And while I was a few notes short of a perfect combo, I didn’t feel like any of the missed notes were the fault of the tracking.